The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: Conclusion

 \section{Conclusion}

 Using NIR observations of resolved AGB stars, we derived the lifetime SFH of the Local Group galaxy WLM.
 We find that the SFH measured from AGB stars is in excellent agreement with the SFH measured from a deep CMD at the depth of the oMSTO.
-We also recover an age gradient in good agreement with the age gradient measured from deep JWST data, where we find the outer regions of WLM are older on average than the younger regions.
+We also recover an age gradient in good agreement with the age gradient measured from deep JWST data, where we measured the SFH of the outer ($r>r_h$) and inner regions ($r<r_h$) of WLM separately, and found the outer region of is on average older than the inner region.

-This test demonstrates that AGB stars can produce lifetime SFHs comparable in fidelity and detail to those currently available in and around the Local Group, albeit with the potential to do so in galaxies at distances out to $\sim50$~Mpc.
-Several ongoing efforts to improve AGB star models and age calibrations (e.g., \citealt{Boyer13, Ky25}) and JWST-GO-6852, PI: S. Goldman) will continue to make AGB star SFHs even more powerful.
+This test demonstrates that AGB stars can produce lifetime SFHs comparable in accuracy to those currently available in and around the Local Group, albeit with the potential to do so in galaxies at distances out to $\sim50$~Mpc.
+Several ongoing efforts to improve AGB star models and age calibrations (e.g., \citealt{Boyer13, Ky25} and JWST-GO-6852; PI: S. Goldman) will continue to make AGB star SFHs even more powerful.

 We also identified an over-density of AGB stars in the northwestern outer disk of WLM, associated with a burst of star formation $\sim8$~Gyr ago.
-We speculate is likely an accreted satellite galaxy, given its size and inferred stellar mass ($r_h=338$~pc, $M_*=2.0\times10^6~M_{\odot}$).
+We speculate it is likely an accreted satellite galaxy, given its size and inferred stellar mass ($r_h=338$~pc, $M_*=2.0\times10^6~M_{\odot}$).
 Our characterization of this system is coarse as only $\sim50$ AGB stars are associated with it.
 A more precise SFH derived from a well-populated CMD at the depth of the oMSTO would significantly improve our understanding of this unusual feature.
 Beyond revealing the intriguing hints of a low-mass past accretion event, this finding demonstrates the power of wide-field NIR imaging for the efficient discovery and characterization of substructure in galaxies.

 \facilities{Magellan/FourStar}